• Skip to primary navigation

 If you're a regular around here you'll know we all love simplified Indian food in my house.
 This is so easy to make - it's one of those chicken curry recipes you will come back to again and again.

+The whole family will adore this favorite recipe any night of the week.
 As this curry uses coconut milk, it is dairy free.
 If you use a gluten free chicken stock it's ideal for anyone following a gluten free diet too.

 Why You'll Love This Quick Chicken Curry